Development of the cerebral cortex: Layers II and III

 The second and third layers, or the external granular layer and external pyramidal layer respectively, are formed around mouse embryonal ages 13.5 to 16 days (E13.5 to E16).
 These layers are the last to form during corticogenesis and include pyramidal neurons, astrocytes, Stellates, and radial glial cells.

 In humans the pyramidal and stellate neurons express SATB2 and CUX1.
 SATB2 and CUX1 are DNA binding proteins involved in determining the fate of cortical cells.

 Layers IV, V, and VI

 The fourth, fifth and sixth layers, or the internal granular layer, internal pyramidal layer, and multiform layer, respectively, are formed during mouse E11.5 to E14.5.
 Included in these layers are stellates, radial glia, and pyramidal neurons.
-Layer VIis adjacent to the ventricular zone.
+Layer VI is adjacent to the ventricular zone.
 During the production of these layers, transcription factors TBR1 and OTX1 are expressed along with CTIP2, or corticoneuronal zinc finger protein.